Glasgow Attractions - Fun Things to do including Free Museums & Fun Activities at Weekend

 Hampden Football Stadium

 Scotland’s national stadium is Hampden Park, home of the Scottish Football Association, situated in the Mount Florida area of Glasgow and has seen some of the world’s finest footballing moments at club, national, and international level.
 The stadium was refurbished at the end of the 20th century and Hampden enjoys UEFA’s coveted five star status.
 The Hampden Experience tour is excellent and includes a visit of the stadium and access to one of the best football museums in the world, with the Scottish Football Hall of Fame.
-Other major events at Hampden include the regular staging of major rock concerts.
+Other major events at Hampden include the regular staging of major rock concerts, making this one of Glasgow's most popular attractions.

 The heart of design and architecture in Glasgow The Lighthouse is a fusion of all creativity through its events and exhibitions programmes.
 This former Glasgow Herald building was designed by Charles Rennie Mackintosh and is an accolade to his life and work with the Mack Tower giving panoramic views of Glasgow.
 The Doocot Café provides sumptuous food in a lovely atmosphere.